WDHA-FM: Switch to Rock

 By 1980, WDHA had evolved into a full time album rock station, competing with WPLJ and WNEW-FM, New York's two rock stations.
 In 1984, WDHA was the world's first radio station to play compact discs, a new invention that would replace vinyl records.
 By the late 1980s, more heavy metal bands were heard while the station still kept a balance between classic rock and new rock.

 In 1990, WDHA moved out of its Randolph facilities and into new Cedar Knolls studios, along with sister station 1250 WMTR.
 In 1991, WDHA and WMTR were sold by Drexel Hill Associates to Signal Communications.
 The formats were unaffected, and WDHA continued as a rock station.

 In the mid 1990s, Signal Communications restructured and became known as New Jersey Broadcast Partners.
 The station began referring to itself as "Classic Rock/New Rock."
 By the late 1990s, WDHA was positioned between "K-Rock 92.3" WXRK (now WINS-FM) which played hard rock and alternative music, and "Q 104.3" WAXQ, which played classic rock.

 Ownership Changes

 In 2001, WDHA was sold to Greater Media.
 Included in the deal were co-owned 1250 WMTR Morristown and 95.9 WRAT in Point Pleasant.
 Greater Media already owned 98.3 WMGQ and 1450 WCTC in New Brunswick.
 In the early 2000s, WDHA began broadcasting in the HD Radio format.
 WDHA HD-1 rebroadcasts WDHA's main analog signal.
 There has been some consideration paid to adding WMTR's oldies format to WDHA HD-2, but no decision has been made on this yet.

 On July 19, 2016, the Beasley Media Group announced it would acquire Greater Media and its 21 stations, including WDHA, for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.

-Past Personalities

-Among the prominent radio and TV people employed over the years at WDHA have been: Curtis Kay, Eddie Trunk, Rob Moorhead, Ralph Sutton, Kevin Cotrell, Tony Paige, Lenny Bloch, Rich Phoenix, Tony Russomanno, Jeff Ofgang, Dave Holmlund, Bert Baron, Bill Hall, Pat Blowers and Ron Maher.
-Notable female DJ and current Program Director Terrie Carr has been with the station for over 25 years.